-Carers or personal assistants can help you live independently in your own home.
-If you decide to appoint one directly, using your own money or with direct payments, there’s a lot to think about.
+Carers or personal assistants can help you live independently at home.
+If you employ one - using your own money or with direct payments - there’s a lot to consider.

-What can a carer or personal assistant do for you?
+What can a carer or personal assistant do for me?

-Using direct payments to appoint a personal assistant
+Using direct payments to employ a personal assistant

 Did you know?

 It’s estimated that there will be more than a million personal assistants working in the UK by 2025.

 If you’re eligible for funding for social care at home, you can choose to get the amount of money you are assessed as needing for your care paid straight into your bank account.